Skip to main content

 • Shooting another person or domestic livestock while hunting.

 In addition, repeat offenders will receive a mandatory two-year suspension of all fishing and hunting privileges.
 A repeat offender is any person with two strikes within ten years for big game hunting violations and three strikes within ten years for all other recreational hunting and fishing violations.
-The law treats an uncontested notice of infraction, or a guilty plea as a conviction that will be counted.
-Bail forfeiture (payment of a fine on a citation) will not count towards a suspension.
+The law treats an uncontested notice of infraction, a finding of “committed” on an infraction, or a guilty plea as a conviction that will count toward a potential suspension.

 You will permanently lose your fishing and hunting privileges if you hunt or fish on a suspended license or demonstrate a willful or wanton disregard for the conservation of fish or wildlife.